 Undeniably, this word has covered a lot of meaning throughout time.
-Since the ancient Greeks, happiness is attempted to be described, taping it with the word eudaimonia which means “to live well”, as if it was a beauty one can dare to attain.
+Since the ancient Greeks, happiness is attempted to be described, taping it with the word eudaimonia which means “to live well”.

 In an article I’ve read, modern science looks at happiness to be related to hedonism— the pursuit of pleasure.

 Moreover, science has established this certain concept surrounding the word, which gave birth to terms like subjective well-being.
 Some other studies propose happiness is an unmeasurable condition.

 As you see, happiness is such a big word for it to be bounded solely by its definitions.
 There are so many studies about happiness and its entirety that gave it a deeper, more substantial meaning.

 What I believe is that happiness is about having a sense of well-being, not just for one part of your life.
 I think that happiness is a subtle yet ever-lingering state that reminds you that you are well and okay.
 It’s also achieving security and high satisfaction in life.

 The fact is many people often build misconceptions about the H-word.
 We try to define it as if it was a simple concept; a mere feeling of being happy.
 Something that we can control, achieved in an easier, more convenient way.

 But trust me, we don’t want that.
 What we want is to train ourselves to be someone who regularly sees the opportunities to feel happy in our lives, and taking and using those opportunities to achieve better well-being.
 And doing this isn’t an easy road to follow.

 The first step is to get more understanding of what happiness really governs.